ShangtongZhang/ShangtongZhang.github.io/markdowns/teaching/cs4501_fall_23/index.md

 - Prerequisite:
   - CS 2150 or CS 3140 or equivalent: C- or better, we will use Python
   - Math 3350 or APMA 3080 or equivalent: recommended but not necessary, we will heavily use linear algebra and I will cover some related topics at the first few lectures
-  - APMA 3100, APMA 3110, MATH 3100, or equivalent: **not** required, we will not involve probability
+  - APMA 3100 or APMA 3110 or MATH 3100 or equivalent: **not** required, we will not involve probability
 - Teaching: I will mostly use white boards instead of slides.
 The course will be recorded and the recording will be shared in Collab.
 I will NOT provide detailed notes.

 ## Topics: